 Want to keep your garden tools sorted and ready to go?
 This DIY tool shed on wheels takes a couple of hours to build and can be customized to suit your needs.
+It is intended for use in a sheltered location like a shed, workshop, covered patio, or garage.

 For more DIY projects, be sure to see the Make section for creative and functional ideas.